-Environmental Conservation is designed as an option for students interested in developing an educational focus in the broad area of Environmental Studies for one of the many areas of the environment and conservation not directly covered by other concentrations in the NRC major., including the social and physical sciences, and may be able to compliment them with courses in the arts, humanities, business, and education.
-You might focus on one of the following areas within the concentration:
+Environmental Conservation is designed as an option for students interested in developing an educational focus in the broad area of Environmental Studies for one of the many areas of the environment and conservation not directly covered by other concentrations in the NRC major.
+Students will design their curriculum with our core courses, but will have more flexibility in this concentration to pursue other majors, minors, or certificates, or to explore other opportunities on campus.

-Students are encouraged to take advantage of the Domestic Exchange and Education Abroad programs, as well as seasonal intership programs, to enhance their degree.
+Students are encouraged to take advantage of the Domestic Exchange and Education Abroad programs, as well as seasonal internship programs, to enhance their degree.

 Contact: Bethany Bradley